-‘Bullying’ is an umbrella term for abuse within the peer group.
-It is characterised by a pattern of harassment, involving insults, nasty pranks, exclusion and other harmful acts.
-Bullying is usually orchestrated by an influential peer, who enjoins others to participate.
+‘Bullying’ is an umbrella term for abuse within the peer group, characterised by a pattern of harassment, involving insults, nasty pranks, exclusion and other harmful acts.
+Bullying is usually instigated by an influential peer, who orchestrates others to participate.

 ‘Bullying’ describes a pattern of anti-social behaviour that must be nipped in the bud from day one.